1004 - Reasonable Accommodation for Pregnancy, Childbirth, or Related Medical Condition

 Introduction

 Federal and state laws require employers to provide reasonable accommodations to an employee’s known limitations related to pregnancy, childbirth, or related medical condition (including lactation), unless the accommodation will cause undue hardship.
-This policy outlines requirements for each state department.
+This policy outlines the requirements for each state department.

 Statement